Charles Avery Dunning: Business career in Saskatchewan

 During his career as a farmer, Dunning was involved in the local of the Saskatchewan Grain Growers' Association, an early proponent of a farmer-owned cooperative grain marketing system.
 In 1910, he attended the general meeting of the Association.
 Dunning's enthusiasm was apparent, and he was promptly elected as a director.
 The following year, he was elected as vice-president of the Association.

-In 1919, Dunning prepared a report on the gain elevator system, which led to the incorporation of the Saskatchewan Co-operative Elevator Company by the Saskatchewan government.
+In 1919, Dunning prepared a report on the grain elevator system, which led to the incorporation of the Saskatchewan Co-operative Elevator Company by the Saskatchewan government.
 The SCEC was a farmers' cooperative, financed in part by shares purchased by farmers at $7.50 per share, and in part by a loan guarantee from the provincial government.
 A co-operative marketing system required physical assets.
 Dunning was appointed a provisional director of a board that had only a few months to raise the necessary capital to build a line of rural grain elevators.
 At age 25, the youngest man on the board, Dunning watched as each one of his seniors turned down the critical job of organizing the capital campaign.
 Dunning took the job and succeeded.
 The following year, in 1911, he was rewarded for his efforts by being named the first general manager of the company.
 Four years later, it was the largest grain handling company in the world.
 Under Dunning's management, the SCEC had built 230 elevators and had handled over 28 million bushels of grains.

 As manager, Dunning was instrumental in developing a provincial hail insurance scheme, which survives today as Saskatchewan Municipal Hail Insurance.
 He also sat on two royal commissions, the Grain Market Commission and the Agricultural Credit Commission.
 He became a wealthy man, with a reputation for integrity.